spryker/docker-sdk/docs/06-services.md

 See [MariaDB knowledge base](https://mariadb.com/kb/en/) for more details.

 :::(Warning) (Default service)
 MariaDB is provided as a service by default.
-You may only need to use this configuration if you are running an older version of Docker SDK or if you've previously switched to another database.
+You may only need to use this configuration if you are running an older version of Docker SDK or if you've previously switched to another database engine.
 :::

 #### Configuration